 To extend WordPress’s features or create a new look and feel for your site, you will need to host your own WordPress site through a hosting company.
 This will typically cost a few dollars a month for very basic hosting.

-- Your website needs are fairly simple and addressed by Weebly
+- Your website needs are fairly simple and easily addressed

 - You don’t expect a large number of members or a lot of traffic